COSC-499-W2023/year-long-project-team-13/README.md

 ### 1. **Activate the virtual environment:**

-If you have never created a virtual environment, you need to install Python first.

-Then, install the virtualenv package first:
+First, you need to create a virtual environment, starting by installing the virtualenv package with the following command:

 ```console
 pip install virtualenv
 ```

+Once the virtualenv package is installed.
 Create a virtual environment by running the following command:

 ```console
 python -m venv myenv
 ```

-Once you install the virtualenv package, you can create a virtual environment by running the following command:
+Once the virtual environment is created, you can activate it using the following commands:

 MacOS/Linux: